 4. It Expedites Digital Transformation

 Still working with outdated worksheets and brochures?
-Especially if you’re in the government, utilities, insurance or financial services sphere, this might be the case.
+Especially if you’re utilities, insurance or the financial services sphere, this might be the case.
 These industries tend to leverage complex legacy systems even today because they’re full of mission-critical data.